 When we finally made it to Nelson, we discovered a cute little town with some great nearby beaches.
-We had a fantastic time catching up with our friends, Robyn and Steve and their kids, Matt, Jo and Caitlin, as well as the fabulous Ziggy (their parrot!).
-We hadn’t seen them since our world trip in 2000 when they were living in Australia and the kids were all grown up now.
+We had a great time catching up with our friends, Robyn and Steve and their kids, Matt, Jo and Caitlin, as well as the fabulous Ziggy (their parrot!).
+We hadn’t seen them since our run-the-world trip in 2000 when they were living in Australia and the kids were all grown up.
 The highlights of our stay were a trip along the Nelson coastline on Steve’s boat and a day out with Robyn to Keiteriteri Bay.

 Scotty’s Car Hire, Christchurch